aaronsaray/aaronsaray.com/_posts/2013-06-04-integrating-php-qa-tools-with-phing.markdown

 Finally, you'll see I have no checking for phpunit - that's because phpunit is installed by default on all of my servers.
 If not on yours, you'll have to modify it to be similar to phpcs style.

-Finally, you'll see a task called 'reports' - which is what I run when I want to check on the quality of the projects.
+Finally (again), you'll see a task called 'reports' - which is what I run when I want to check on the quality of the projects.
 That way, I don't have to remember the names of the tasks.
 I can call 'build' to build, 'deploy' (not shown) to deploy, and 'reports' to generate all available reports.